chen0040/java-statistical-inference/README.md

 NumericalSampleKie kie = variable.categoricalSample();
 ```

-The code below shows how to load observed data about the variable "Amount" into the kie:
+The code below shows how to load observed data about the variable "Type" into the kie:

 ```java
 kie.addObservations(new String[] { "Asset", "Liability", "Equity", "Revenue", "Expense", "Liability", "Equity", "Revenue", "Asset", "Liability", "Equity" });